Contemporary acupuncture is a method of peripheral nerve stimulation to modulate and regulate the entire nervous system.

-However, considerable differences exist between Contemporary Acupuncture theory and the traditional Chinese approach.
+Contemporary Acupuncture is different than traditional Chinese acupuncture.
 In contemporary acupuncture, your practitioner (physician, physiotherapist, chiropractor etc.) treats you only after a conventional medical/neuro-functional diagnosis has been made.
 The practitioner will use acupuncture as a treatment modality along with other therapeutic approaches, as needed.
-The contemporary acupuncture practitioner applies treatment following a conventional (scientific) view and regards the acupuncture as having certain local tissue effects as well as providing segmental analgesia, extra-segmental analgesia, as well as central regulatory effects on the nervous system.
+Contemporary acupuncture is a method of peripheral nerve stimulation to modulate and regulate the entire nervous system.

 Contemporary acupuncture is very safe and serious side-effects are very rare.
 The process aims to be painless and the comfort of our patients is our highest priority.
 The needles that acupuncture use are single use, sterile, disposable and many are no thicker then a human hair.